Views of Lyndon LaRouche and the LaRouche movement: Neoplatonism

-In LaRouche's view, the people opposing this vision are part of the Aristotelian conspiracy.
-They may not necessarily be in contact with one another: "From their standpoint, [the conspirators] are proceeding by instinct", LaRouche has said.
+In LaRouche's view, the people opposing this vision are part of the Aristotelian formation.
+They may not necessarily be in contact with one another: "From their standpoint, [the Aristotelians] are proceeding by instinct", LaRouche has said.
 "If you're asking how their policy is developed—if there is an inside group sitting down and making plans—no, it doesn't work that way ...
 History doesn't function quite that consciously."
 Left and right are false distinctions for LaRouche; what matters is the Platonic versus Aristotelian outlook, a position that has led LaRouche to form relationships with groups as disparate as farmers, nuclear engineers, Black Muslims, Teamsters, pro-lifers, and followers of the Ku Klux Klan—even though LaRouche counts the Klan itself among his foes.

 George Johnson, in Architects of Fear (1983), has described LaRouche's Neoplatonist conspiracy theory as a "distortion of a real philosophical distinction".
 He has written that the resulting philosophy can be applied to any number of situations in a manner that becomes plausible once one accepts its basic premise.
 In his view, it forms the foundation of a conspiracy theory that rationalizes paranoid thinking, an opinion echoed by John George and Laird Wilcox in American Extremists: Militias, Supremacists, Klansmen, Communists & Others (1996).
 Writing in The New York Times in 1989, Johnson described LaRouche as "a kind of Allan Bloom gone mad" who seems to "believe the nonsense he spouts", a view of the world in which Aristotelians use "sex, drugs and rock-and-roll" and "environmentalism and quantum theory" to support wealthy oligarchs and create a civilization-destroying "new Dark Age".